gaissa/fb/README.md

 FB
 ==

+1. Get your server up and running
-1. Install and setup your database and such
+2. Install and setup your database for WordPress
+3. Download or clone this repository
-2. Run `./install.sh`
+4. Run `./install.sh`
-2. Navigate to your WordPress installation URL
+5. Navigate to your WordPress installation URL
-3. Setup `wp-config.php` manually if needed
+6. Setup `wp-config.php` manually if needed
-4. Activate plugins
+7. Activate plugins and themes
+8. Do the actual work and setup your site

+TODO
+x.
+Import the settings